nico9902/HEAL-OS-Prediction/README.md

 # HEAL-OS-Prediction

-This is a code implemention of the framework proposed in the paper "Hierarchical Embedding Attention for Overall Survival Prediction in Lung Cancer from Unstructured EHRs".
+This repository contains the official implementation of the paper:

+**"Hierarchical Embedding Attention for Overall Survival Prediction in Lung Cancer from Unstructured EHRs"**
+Authors: Domenico Paolo, Carlo Greco, Alessio Cortellini, Sara Ramella, Paolo Soda,
+Alessandro Bria, Rosa Sicilia.

+---

+## 🔍 Overview

+HEAL is an interpretable deep learning framework for **prognosis prediction** from **unstructured EHRs**.
+It integrates:

+- A **multiclass NER** system trained on 25 lung-cancer–specific entity types.
+- A **hierarchical attention mechanism** that aggregates entity embeddings at:
+  - token level
+  - sentence level
+- A **DeepHit-based network** for survival prediction.

+The method significantly outperforms manually extracted clinical features and baseline models.

+---

+## 📦 Repository Structure